Nagasaichowdary/genai-stable-diffusion-gradio/README.md

 To design and deploy a prototype application for image generation utilizing the Stable Diffusion model, integrated with the Gradio UI framework for interactive user engagement and evaluation.

 ### PROBLEM STATEMENT:
+The task involves creating a user-friendly interface where users can input text descriptions (prompts) to generate high-quality, realistic images using the Stable Diffusion model.
+The prototype aims to demonstrate the capabilities of the model while ensuring ease of interaction through Gradio.
 ### DESIGN STEPS:
 To develop an interactive application that allows users to generate custom images from text prompts using a state-of-the-art text-to-image model.
 The system should be user-friendly, enabling efficient testing and evaluation of the model's capabilities through a Gradio-based interface.
 #### STEP 1:Understand the API and Framework Requirements